SeanHRN/food-fight/README.md

 - Add held items

-- Make accuracy check do things other than return True

 - Add weather to calculations

 - Check the soup burst case where Soup Dumpling's HP is reduced by poison/burn instead of being hit.